The Sparrows and the Nightingales

 "The Sparrows and the Nightingales" is the debut single by Wolfsheim.
 Written by Peter Heppner and Markus Reinhardt, it was featured on their album No Happy View.

-Although the original release did not chart, the song has been covered by several artists, with the 1999 version by Mark 'Oh versus John Davies charting in the German Media Control charts for 14 weeks, peaking at number 14.
+Although the original release did not chart, the song has been covered by several artists, with the 1999 version by Mark 'Oh versus John Davies charting on the German Media Control charts for 14 weeks, peaking at number 14.

-Wolfsheim single
+Original release

 The original Wolfsheim release of the song did not chart, but was a club hit and was widely available on various compilations.

-Reinhardt says the lyric was inspired by The Great Gatsby by F. Scott Fitzgerald, "wegen der 'lautmalerischen Spannung' zwischen Raubtier und Geborgenheit gereizt." ("in the 'onomatopoeic tension' between predator and security.")
+Reinhardt says the lyric was inspired by The Great Gatsby by F. Scott Fitzgerald, "wegen der 'lautmalerischen Spannung' zwischen Raubtier und Geborgenheit gereizt" ("in the 'onomatopoeic tension' between predator and security").